 Imagine being able to apply for your dream job or internship knowing you’ve done everything in your power to help you land it.
 You’ve taken all of the right steps to ensure your resume is a contender for the top spot.
 You’d feel pretty confident when you finally hit the “submit” button, wouldn’t you?

-While it may seem like a pipedream, it really is within your reach.
+While it may seem like a pipe dream, it really is within your reach.
 By following some basic networking, business and design principles, you can be sure your application will be hard to ignore.

 But what should you be doing?
-Well, in this guide, I’m going to show you a complete checklist of 13 easy to follow steps that will help you prepare for your application and maximise your chances of being selected.
+Well, in this guide, I’m going to show you a complete checklist of 13 easy to follow steps that will help you prepare for your application and maximize your chances of being selected.